-The entitlement becomes accepted between the two parties if it is carried along in the following manner.
+The entitlement becomes accepted between the two parties if it is moving along in the following manner.

 4. Automatically obtained

-Employees are blessed with certain rights in the workplace.
+Employees are blessing with certain rights in the workplace.
 Employee Rights and responsibilities at the workplace enable them to feel secure and confident during working hours.
 However, with such rights comes significant responsibilities as well.
-An employee is expected to adhere to commitments designed explicitly to maintain the workplace’s productivity and decorum.
+An employee is expected to adhere to commitments design explicitly to maintain the workplace’s productivity and decorum.

 In case of non-adherence to such responsibilities, strict actions are taken against them, which might reach a level that they are directly confronted with the senior managers and asked to leave the organization on the spot termination generally happens after several warnings.
 Such employees are sack out of the companies to maintain the office work culture for the welfare of other employees.